 - 1. The date the student officially notified the institution through the Withdrawal Form; or - 2.
-Any earlier or later date that the institution documents as the last date of academically related activity by the student
+Any earlier or later date than the institution documents as the student's last date of academically related activity.

-To complete the temporary withdraw process, the student should:
+To complete the temporary withdrawal process, the student should: